turingschool/front-end-curriculum/lessons/module-3/react-1-the-what-and-the-why.md

 React lets us alter this virtual DOM first, then renders the change for us - making the smallest amount of true DOM manipulations possible.
 React will only render the deltas of what actually needs to be changed, rather than making a massive DOM manipulation to elements on the page that aren't actually changing.

 This idea of a Virtual DOM isn't unique to React.
-It's found in many client-side frameworks too, and can even be implemented with vanilla JavaScript, using DocumentFragments.
+It's found in other client-side frameworks too, and can even be implemented with vanilla JavaScript, using DocumentFragments.
 Take a look at the following codepen:

 <iframe src="https://codesandbox.io/embed/tender-napier-eq5e6?fontsize=14" title="DocumentFragments Example" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>